Cloud deployment overview

-You can bring your own domain name if it is running Azure Active Directory (AAD), and the administrator of your AAD instance has enabled the Finance and Operations apps within their AAD.
+You can bring your own domain name if it is running Azure Active Directory (Azure AD), and the administrator of your Azure AD instance has enabled the Finance and Operations apps within their Azure AD.
 This is usually done through the office email, after you buy a license.
-When you click the link to accept the offer, AAD is set up for you.
+When you click the link to accept the offer, Azure AD is set up for you.

-Can I add guest AAD accounts as users?
+Can I add guest Azure AD accounts as users?

-You can add guest AAD accounts if you have correctly configured them within Azure Active Directory, and enabled the Finance and Operations apps within your AAD.
+You can add guest Azure AD accounts if you have correctly configured them within Azure AD and enabled the Finance and Operations apps within your Azure AD.

-Why am I no longer able to see the Private AOS machines in one or more of my Tier 2 through Tier 5 Sandbox environmnents?
+Why am I no longer able to see the Private AOS machines in one or more of my Tier 2 through Tier 5 sandbox environments?

 The Private AOS VMs were part of your environment configuration as they were needed to secure communication between the AOS and BI machines in the past.
 With recent updates, all communication between AOS and BI machines are secure directly and no longer need the intermediary Private AOS machines.
 Therefore, we are in the process of rolling out removing the Private AOS machines.
 As we are removing the machines in batches, you may notice that only some of your environments have the Private AOS machines removed.
 This change will not impact functionality or security in any way and will be transparent to you.

-Microsoft managed Tier 1 through Tier 5 sandbox environments require Remote Desktop management endpoints to be restricted to specific IP Address sets (whitelist).
+Microsoft-managed Tier 1 through Tier 5 sandbox environments require Remote Desktop management endpoints to be restricted to specific IP Address sets (safe list).
 Microsoft regularly validates that the environments are sufficiently restricted.
-Microsoft reserves the right to immediately remove any IP Address whitelist rules that violate the above guidelines without notice.
+Microsoft reserves the right to immediately remove any IP Address safe list rules that violate the above guidelines without notice.
 You may not be able to Remote Desktop into your environment for one of these reasons:

-- Your current IP address is not in the whitelist.
+- Your current IP address is not in the safe list.

-- Your IP has changed from the IP address listed in the whitelist.
+- Your IP has changed from the IP address listed in the safe list.

-- Microsoft deleted the rule containing your IP address from the whitelist because it violated a guideline.
+- Microsoft deleted the rule containing your IP address from the safe list because it violated a guideline.

-To regain access to the environment, you will need to add the IP address of the computer from which you are connecting.
-To do this, complete the steps in the section, Remote Desktop earlier in this document.
+To regain access to the environment, you will need to add the IP address of the computer from which you are connecting to.
+To do this, complete the steps Remote Desktop section earlier in this topic.